Newfoundland National Convention: The referendums

 The option for responsible government (dominion status) won a plurality, but not an absolute majority.
 The Governor and Commissioners called for a second national referendum, one between confederation and dominion status.
 Anti-Confederates wanted the second national referendum options limited to "responsible government" and "Commission of Government", believing that if responsible government won, it would be in a position to negotiate better terms with Canada.

-On July 22, 1948 A second national referendum was held.
+On 22 July 1948, a second national referendum was held.
 In the second referendum only two options appeared: